speedchecker/flutter_plugin/README.md

 ## Usage

-#### 1. Create an instance of 'SpeedCheckerPlugin' class and all variables you need to store speed test results.**
+#### 1. Create an instance of 'SpeedCheckerPlugin' class and all variables you need to store speed test results

 ```dart
 final _plugin = SpeedCheckerPlugin();